UppalAnshuk/LIVI_neurips23/README.md

 2. Decide a generator architecture that takes a base variable and produces a vector of parameters for the BNN layers.
    1. For smaller BNNs, MLP style generators should suffice.
    2. For any BNN over 50K parameters, we recommend using the Matrix Multiplication style generator.
-See `bnn_src/models.py` for an examples.
+See `bnn_src/models.py` for an example.
 3. Compose BNN using the reparameterisable layers provided in `bnn_src/layers.py`.
+The BNN requires a generator for intialisation.
 4. Decide a base distribution for the base variable.
 We recommend using a Gaussian distribution.
 5. Decide a prior distribution for the BNN parameters.
 We recommend using a Gaussian distribution.
 6. Compose components from steps 1, 2, 3, and 4 into the `ImplicitBNNs` class in `bnn_src/imp_bnn.py` which also